 What Is A Structured Settlement?

-Quite simply, it can be defined as periodic payments over time tied to a particular person’s life.
+Quite simply, it can be defined as periodic payments over time.
 Structured settlements are actually annuities underwritten by the largest life insurance companies in the United States.

 Qualified structured settlements are free from income taxes “on account of personal physical injury” or wrongful death per Section 104 (a)(2) of the Internal Revenue Code.